andriyadi/AccidentDetection-Pico-EdgeImpulse/README.md

 Again, please watch Webinar recording [video](https://youtu.be/q7cf1reGiGM?t=7427) above which I demoed how to use those 2 projects, and work with Edge Impulse Studio.
 If you're impatient, jump to [this timemark](https://youtu.be/q7cf1reGiGM?t=9737) when I start to discuss and work with Edge Impulse and the projects.

 ## Credits
+MPU6050 library is adapted from this [repo](https://github.com/jarzebski/Arduino-MPU6050).
+I change the code for I2C communication that's specific for RP2040.

 This project is heavily inspired and adopt some code from these:
 * [example-standalone-inferencing-pico](https://github.com/AIWintermuteAI/example-standalone-inferencing-pico) by [@AIWintermuteAI](https://github.com/AIWintermuteAI)
 * [Pico-Motion-Recognition](https://github.com/Mjrovai/Pico-Motion-Recognition) by [@Mjrovai](https://github.com/Mjrovai/)